 Alex Krowka is a Seattle-based Consultant for the U.S. Energy Association.
 In this position, Alex helps manage the U.S. Department of Energy (DOE)-funded Consensus Program to build global and domestic understanding, consensus, and cooperative action on Carbon Capture, Utilization, and Storage (CCUS) and Clean Energy Systems (CES).
 Additionally, Alex has worked with USEA’s Promoting International And Domestic Consensus On Oil And Natural Gas Program and USEA’s U.S. – East Africa Geothermal Partnership (EAGP).

-Alex has 6 years of experience in the Energy and International Development industries having worked at Energetics and the International Tax and Investment Center.
+Alex has 8 years of experience in Energy and International Development having worked at Energetics and the International Tax and Investment Center.
 His past clients consisted of multiple programs and offices within DOE including: Appliance Standards, Emerging Technologies, Federal Energy Management Program (FEMP), International Affairs, Residential Buildings Integration, and Zero Energy Ready Homes.
 Alex graduated magna cum laude from American University’s School of International Service with a B.A. in International Studies.